 In the summertime the popular activities at Pyramid Lake include:

-- Spending time at the beach
+- Spending time at Pyramid Beach

 - Biking